charlieschwabacher/subtree/README.md

 Cursor.create initialData, (rootCursor) ->
 ```

 The initialData object passed in to the cursor will be frozen.
 The `onChange` callback will be called one time initially and on each change to the data, passing a root cursor object.
-This callback is a great place to do something like render a React component.
+This callback is a great place to do something like render React components.

 using cursors